Blow-up lemmas for sparse graphs: Algorithmic embedding

-Unfortunately, we do not know of any such algorithm in the literature for lower-regular pairs, so we now sketch a certification algorithm for lower-regularity which works in subgraphs of random graphs.
-Given as input $\eps$, $d$, $p$ and a bipartite graph, which must be `bounded' (see~\cite{ACOHKRS}), we apply the algorithmic sparse regularity lemma of~\cite{ACOHKRS} with regularity parameter $\tfrac1{100}\eps^3$.
+Unfortunately, we do not know of any such algorithm in the literature for lower-regular pairs, so we now sketch a certification algorithm, using the results of~\cite{ACOHKRS}, for lower-regularity which works in subgraphs of random graphs.
+Given as input $\eps$, $d$, $p$ and a bipartite graph, which must be bounded (the definition is in~\cite{ACOHKRS}, but the reader does not need to know it), we apply the algorithmic sparse regularity lemma of~\cite{ACOHKRS} with regularity parameter $\tfrac1{100}\eps^3$.
 This returns a partition of each side of the bipartite graph into approximately equal numbers of parts, which approximately equipartition each side, even if the bipartite graph itself is very unbalanced (we may want, for example, to know whether a bipartite graph with parts of size $pn$ and $p^2n$ respectively is lower-regular).
-We choose $0<\eps'<\tfrac{1}{100}\eps^3$ lower bounding the fraction of either side contained in any one part of the partition.
+We choose $0<\eps'<\tfrac{1}{100}\eps^3$ such that any given part of the partition contains at least an $\eps'$-fraction of its side.
 Now if any pair of parts in this partition has density less than $(d-\eps')p$, it is a witness to a failure of $(\eps',d,p)$-lower-regularity.
 If not, we claim the bipartite graph is $(\eps,d,p)$-lower-regular; the choice of regularity parameter in the use of sparse regularity ensures that there are too few irregular pairs to seriously affect densities between large sets.
-We note that the requirement of `boundedness' is needed for the algorithmic sparse regularity lemma, and that this boundedness holds a.a.s.\ in subgraphs of typical random graphs (and is implied by the $\NS$ property which we require in any case).
+We note that the requirement of boundedness is needed for the algorithmic sparse regularity lemma, and that this boundedness holds a.a.s.\ in subgraphs of typical random graphs (and is implied by the $\NS$ property which we require in any case).
 In contrast to the certification algorithm for sparse full-regularity, the dependency of $\eps'$ on $\eps$ here is very poor: there is a tower-type relationship, which appears iterated in the constant dependencies of the algorithmic versions of Lemmas~\ref{lem:rg_image} and~\ref{lem:degen}.